 8. Key strengths The project was an all-round success for the following reasons:- a) The overall performance of the specialist contractor. b) The client department's technical expertise in their clarity of the requirements. c) The good communication between the all parties involved in the scheme. d) The contractor's good communication with the Project Manager on a daily basis.
-9. Areas for improvement Three tenders were received but the 'most economically advantageous bid' could not be accepted due to it being over budget, as was the case with the next most advantageous submission.
-The third bid, whilst being within budget was not acceptable for quality reasons.
+9. Areas for improvement Three tenders were received but the 'most econ advantageous bid' could not be accepted due to it be budget, as was the case with the next most advan submission.
+The third bid, whilst being within budget acceptable for quality reasons.
 Therefore the scheme had to be re-tendered.
 This delayed the appointment of a contractor which put severe pressure on the project manager's ability to ensure that the project could be delivered in the summer dark period.
+Because of the urgency the second tendering exercise (to the same companies that bid the first time round) was based on the use of a maximum cost figure, with evaluation scoring above and below the budget line forming the price evaluation criteria.
+This is a way of ensuring that prices come in that we can afford.
+Theoretically this could mean that everyone bids at just under the maximum value stipulated but given there is still competition it is clear to bidders we are expecting bids under this value and the lowest below this will be competitive.
+Giving suppliers a target price or maximum price cap would only be used when there has been a failed tender process due to excessive prices being submitted or in circumstances where we know the marketplace has bidders who will price high.
+It is not something that would be done regularly .
+Earlier tendering would have enabled this issue to be resolved in a less pressured environment.
 10. Special recognition The contractor's performance was very good.
 Their communication with the team happened on a daily basis (as mentioned in section 8) and their site manager was proactive and always willing to help to resolve any issues that arose.
-The contractors expertise/specialist knowledge of Theatre production lighting and controls was also a great bonus ensuring a smooth installation and handover back to the Client Department despite the delays in appointment which brought about a reduced lead in time.
+The contractor's expertise/specialist knowledge of Theatre production lighting and controls was also a great bonus ensuring a smooth installation and handover back to the Client Department despite the delays in appointment which brought about a reduced lead in time.
+Additionally City Procurement should receive credit for 'saving the day' by ensuring that the retendering exercise was on a basis that would allow ensure that bids were within budget.